tapdata/tapdata-docs/docs/prerequisites/oracle.md

 <Content1 />

 Oracle Database is a powerful and widely used relational database management system (RDBMS) developed by Oracle Corporation.
 It provides a comprehensive set of features to store, organize and retrieve large amounts of data efficiently.
 Because of its scalability, reliability, concurrency and performance, it is a popular choice for large-scale enterprise applications.
-This document will guide you through adding an Oracle data source in Atlas-View
+This document will guide you through adding an Oracle data source in TapView

 ```mdx-code-block